ctuning/ck-caffe2/README.md

 ## Example of Caffe and Caffe2 unified CUDA installation on Ubuntu via CK

-If you have CUDA-compatible GPGPU with drivers, CUDA and cuDNN installed, you can install Caffe and Caffe2 for GPGPU via CK as following (CK will automatically find your CUDA installation):
+If you have CUDA-compatible GPGPU with drivers, CUDA and cuDNN installed, you can install Caffe and Caffe2 for GPGPU via CK as follows (CK will automatically find your CUDA installation):

 ```